bruceravel/demeter/documentation/Athena/import/ref.rst

 data and reference, then selecting :quoted:`Tie reference channel` from the Group menu.

-.. todo:: It should be possible to tie together two or more data groups in a reference relationship -- that would be useful for multi-element detector data and some other situations.
+.. todo:: :demeter:`athena` is missing the ability to tie together three or more data groups in a reference relationship -- that would be useful for multi-element detector data and some other situations.